 Beaches close at 10pm.
 Cookouts on beaches are allowed only on private beaches and only with permits issued by the Brewster Fire Department.
 No fires are allowed on town or state public beaches.
-Dogs and other pets are not allowed on public beaches, tidal flats, landings, and public ponds between the dates of May 1st and October 1st.
-(Full parking permit regulations are found below.)
+Dogs and other pets are not allowed on public beaches, tidal flats, landings, and public ponds between the dates of May 15th and September 15th.

 Smoking is prohibited on all Town owned beaches and ponds

 A permit does not guarantee a parking place at any of the beaches.
 We have limited parking at the Town beaches.
 You must have a permit when parked at the beaches, but actual parking is on a first come basis.
 There is a $40.00 fine for all parking violations, including parking at a beach without a valid permit.
 There are signs at beach parking lots indicating that a Beach Parking Permit is required.